-Las Vegas is heaven for foodies — which should be no surprise considering all the money that flows into it.
-People want fantastic meals when they are on vacation, celebrating a casino win, celebrating their Vegas wedding, or dropping millions at the blackjack table.
-Celebrities and whales (the Vegas name for high rollers) want top-of-the-line celebrity chefs to cook their food.
-Every trip to Vegas I discover even more new and amazing restaurants – from hole-in-the-wall diners to first-class sushi restaurants.
+Las Vegas is heaven for foodies, which should be no surprise considering all the money that flows into the city.
+People want fantastic meals when they’re on vacation, celebrating a casino win, celebrating their Vegas wedding, or dropping millions at the blackjack table.
+Celebrities and “whales” (the Vegas name for high rollers) want top-of-the-line celebrity chefs to cook their food.
+Every trip to Vegas, I discover even more new and amazing restaurants—from hole-in-the-wall diners to first-class sushi restaurants.

 For me, eating in Las Vegas isn’t always about eating on a budget.
-While budget travel and saving money is the primary focus of my travels, and I do a lot of things to save money on food, in Vegas I do none of them.
-I want to eat and I want to eat well.
-After all, what fun is life if you are able to afford a world-class meal once in a while but you don’t enjoy it?
+While budget travel and saving money are priorities for me, and I do a lot of things to save money on food, in Vegas I do none of them.
+I want to eat, and I want to eat well.
+After all, what fun is life if you can afford a world-class meal once in a while but don’t enjoy it?

 So after three visits to Las Vegas, here are my favorite restaurants (so far):